Danielhoifodt/Todo-app-english-norwegian/README.md

 I also used localstorage for the todos, which generates the todos when the page refreshes.

-If you want to slit up code in unique files feel free to do so.
+If you want to split up code in unique files feel free to do so.